Lunar-Dawn/areodin/src/places/sky_roost.md

 # Sky-Roost

-The home of most kobolds the Sky-Roost has been developed specifically as a temple to summon a Dragon-god by them.
+The home of most kobolds, the Sky-Roost has been developed specifically as a temple to summon the Dragon god Apsu.

 ## Geography